Simplified Floor Plan vs Technical Floor Plan – Which Works Best for Real Estate Listings?

 Simplified Apartment Plan Example 1

-Technical Floor Plan – Too much Information?
+Technical Floor Plan — Too Much Information for Buyers

 Simplified Floor Plan – a Buyer-Friendly Choice